 New research from NIOSH examines the effectiveness of partitions and security cameras in reducing homicides among taxicab drivers.
 This is the first study to methodically collect data from a nationally representative sample of the largest taxicab cities.
 Data was collected over a 15-year time span (1996-2010) for 26 cities (8 cities using security cameras, 7 cities using partitions, and 11 control cities that used neither cameras nor partitions) and allows for comparison of homicide rates pre- and post-installation of cameras.
 The study was published in the American Journal of Preventive Medicine.

-Categories: Bloodborne pathogens, Cancer, Chemicals, Construction, Health care, Personal Protective Equipment, Service Sector, Stress, Transportation, Violence, Wholesale and Retail Trade, Women
+Categories: Bloodborne pathogens, Cancer, Chemicals, Construction, Health care, Personal Protective Equipment, Reproductive Health, Service Sector, Stress, Transportation, Violence, Wholesale and Retail Trade, Women

 May 13th, 2013 10:04 am ET -